Low-maintenance & No-clog Gutters Comparison Page

 Warning:

-Also, it seems LeafGuard Northwest (the local franchise), has allowed their reputation to fall from poor workmanship and refusing to deal with their client's complaints; putting themselves in the Angie's List Penalty Box!
-Some of the positive reports seem fishy with compliments too good to be true when others had rated them so low.
+Also, it seems LeafGuard Northwest® (the local franchise), has allowed their reputation to fall from poor workmanship and refusing to deal with their Client's complaints; putting themselves in 'A.L.'s Penalty Box' for several quarters of the year!
+You'll read plenty of positive reports that seem too good to be true, so they are suspect when others had rated them so terribly low.
+They should have a stripper pole mounted in their gutter truck for how dirty they must feel ripping off their Clients like this.
+I cannot understand how they are still in business after all these years.
+I swear they must get some sadistic pleasure to have found a way to swindle Homeowners so badly?

 .